Western Alliance – we are what we do

 4. We like to share.

 Western Alliance’s website provides information about all of our activities and links to our member organisations.
-We publish In Brief, a fortnightly blog with highlights of current research of interest to our communities and region.
-If you’d like to subscribe, we send out the Talking Points by email when a new article has been uploaded or to announce events, training and funding programs – click here to subscribe.
+We publish our Newsletter monthly with highlights of current research of interest to our communities and region, we also advise of our upcoming research funding opportunities and our events here.
+If you’d like to subscribe, to Talking Points you can do that below.

 5. We are exploring new frontiers.